MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ## Create a VM

 Next, create a virtual machine in the Resource Group we just created in the previous step.
-Now, you'll create a Linux VM on Azure using the popular UbuntuLTS image with the default size (and other properties).
+Now, you'll create a Linux VM on Azure using the popular UbuntuLTS image with the default size.

 ```azurecli
 az vm create -n MyLinuxVM -g MyRG --image UbuntuLTS --size Standard_A2